khushpanchal/EventKT/README.md

 }
 ```

-  - API will add the below header in POST call.
+  - Library will add the below header in POST API call.

 ```
 "x-api-key" = "apiKey sent by client"